 Uber

 Taxi apps give users great convenience.
 But for service providers, hiring drivers and connecting them with clients is not enough.
-Daily, they face the problem of the demand-supply gap where some city locations may be more popular among users than others.
+On a daily basis, they face the problem of the demand-supply gap where some city locations may be more popular among users than others.
 They need to distribute cars across the city so that high-demand places get more drivers.
 To solve this problem and make informed decisions about drivers’ movement across the city, Uber uses data.
 Car distribution is based on the AI-powered analysis of demand in different locations at different hours.
 The same goes for pricing.
 Analyzing the busiest hours, data-driven tools used by Uber adjust the price per ride.
 This is why the rides during rush hours are usually the most expensive for clients.

 Amazon

 As said above, data-driven technology makes the customer experience more personalized.
-This feature is used by e-commerce companies in their effort to engage clients.
+This feature is used by ecommerce companies in their effort to engage clients.
 Amazon also uses data to generate relevant product recommendations.
 Artificial intelligence can analyze data on what products clients put into their shopping carts.
 The machine knows what items they have bought on Amazon before.
 Also, it gathers data on client reviews and pages they visit.

 Starbucks